Michael Minkler: Controversy

 After winning the Oscar in 2007 for his work on Dreamgirls, Minkler exchanged the following dialogue with a reporter:

-Several online publications found the comments to be controversial, surprising, or otherwise noteworthy, with one referring to Minkler specifically as being a "Sore Winner".
+Several online publications found the comments to be controversial, surprising, or otherwise noteworthy.
 L.A.
 Times contributor Tom O'Neil reported on the event after contacting O'Connell, receiving the following response from him:

 Minkler apologized to O'Connell within a few weeks of making his original remarks in an open letter, and by calling and speaking to him personally, as referenced in the letter.
 Minkler framed his apology with the statement, "A very unfortunate situation has developed because of my stupid answers to some inappropriate questions.
 I did not seek this spotlight—the press did, as they have in the past.
 It was wrong of them to ask the questions, and wrong, wrong, wrong of me to answer them the way that I did."

 Writing on the controversy once again, Tom O'Neil characterized the apology in his LA Times blog as, "Minkler blames the media for his bashing of O'Connell."
 As reported in the updated article, O'Connell accepted the apology cordially with the statement, "I think it is time for all of us to move on in the best interest of the sound community, and put this behind us."